The release of season 5 of the Grand Tour | Amazon cast, trailer, locations - Mash Viral

 Yes!
 That is, according to Andy Wilman, the former Top Gear producer who is currently working on The Grand Tour.
 Wilman made this post on Instagram in July:

-Since only half a year has passed since the date of the post, it seems that a year and a half can still be filmed – which means that fans can expect one or two seasons of the Grand Tour!
+Since only half a year has passed since the date of the post, it seems that a year and a half can still be filmed – meaning that fans can expect one or two more seasons from the Grand Tour!

-Producer Andy Willman also said that he would like to do the spin-offs of The Grand Tour, so we will keep you informed of news about this.

-Season 4, however, is still being released, with more specials in 2020 as announced on the official Twitter account of The Grand Tour:

 Just to let you know.